vintagesucks/PokemonGo-Map-Install-Guides/WINDOWS.md

 ### Step 4: Get your own Google Maps API Key

 Go to [this page](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend,places_backend&keyType=CLIENT_SIDE&reusekey=true) to get your own Google Maps API Key.
-If you do not get your own API Key, you'll very likely run into an error telling you that we reached the daily request limit.
+If you do not get your own API Key, you'll very likely run into an error telling you that you reached the daily request limit.

 If you got your own API Key, open the *credentials.json* file inside the *PokemonGo-Map* folder.
 You can edit that file with Windows' built in text editor.
 Now replace the API Key in line 6 with the one you got from that Google website.